 Employing strategies such as active listening, establishing common ground, and involving a neutral third party can help de-escalate tensions and facilitate a resolution.

-It is advisable to seek professional advice if you encounter complexities in the estate, significant disputes arise, or if you are unsure of your rights and responsibilities regarding the inheritance.
+ble to seek professional advice if you encounter complexities in the estate, significant disputes arise, or if you are unsure of your rights and responsibilities regarding the inheritance.

 Inheritance tax may apply to the estate, depending on its value.
 As a beneficiary, it’s crucial to understand the implications for your specific situation, and consulting a tax advisor can provide clarity on your obligations.